Blog / Meesho

-It’s a story I hear almost every day.
-You list your products, you keep the price low, you wait, and… nothing happens.
+It is a story I hear almost every day.
+You list your products, you keep the price low, you wait, and nothing happens.
 Or worse, you get orders, but half of them come back as returns (RTO), eating up whatever profit you made.

 The truth is, the platform has changed.
-What worked in 2021 doesn’t work today.
-It’s no longer just about dumping products at the cheapest price.
+What worked in 2021 does not work today.
+It is no longer just about dumping products at the cheapest price.
 If you are struggling with low visibility or wondering how to increase sales on Meesho, you need to stop guessing and start looking at your account like a business, not a lottery ticket.

-I’ve managed dozens of accounts over the last few years, from small home-based sellers to big manufacturers.
-I’m going to share exactly what we do to fix these stagnant accounts.
+I have managed dozens of accounts over the last few years, from small home-based sellers to big manufacturers.
+I am going to share exactly what we do to fix these stagnant accounts.
 No fluff, just the steps that actually move the needle.

 1. Understand How Meesho Actually Works